 Dental Care for Women – from Puberty to Menopause

-At this time there is an increase in progesterone and estrogen levels which increases the flow of blood to the gums and increases the sensitivity of the gum tissue towards plaque.
-As a result the gums are more likely to bleed when brushed and flossed and may look red and swollen.
+During puberty, there is an increase in progesterone and estrogen levels which increases the flow of blood to the gums.
+The gum tissue becomes more sensitive to plaque.
+As a result, the gums are more likely to bleed when brushed and flossed and may look red and swollen.

-This causes an increase in progesterone and as a result women are more likely to experience bleeding gums and could develop a condition called menstruation gingivitis that begins a day or so before menstruation and clears up shortly after it’s begun.
-During menstruation women are also more likely to develop canker sores.
+This condition begins a day or so before menstruation and clears up shortly after it’s already started.
+During menstruation, women are also more likely to develop canker sores.

 Birth Control Pills

-Certain types of birth control pills contain progesterone, and increased levels of this hormone can produce an exaggerated reaction in the gum tissue towards plaque.
-If you are on the pill it’s important to let your dentist know just in case you require extra dental care.
+Certain types of birth control pills contain progesterone, and increased levels of this hormone can produce an exaggerated reaction in the gum tissue towards the plaque.
+If you are on the pill, it’s essential to let your dentist know just in case you require extra dental care.

-Midtown Dentistry is able to provide dental care regardless of your age and can advise you and offer practical help and advice at all stages throughout your life.
+Midtown Dentistry can provide dental care regardless of your age and can advise you and offer practical help and advice at all stages throughout your life.
 Additional dental care at these times can help keep your teeth and gums healthy, increasing the likelihood that they’ll last a lifetime.